 There is nothing worse than losing a batch of beer.
 When a beer goes bad it is one of the most painful experiences a home brewer can ever have.
 Watching that beautiful nectar of the gods go down the drain is sickening…

 But in the end you probably have no one to blame but yourself my friend.
-9.99 times out of 10 you simply did not sanitize your brew area and/or equipment correctly.
+9.99 times out of 10 you simply did not clean and sanitize your brew area and/or equipment correctly.

-So to make sure that never happens to you… today we are going to look at how to sanitize beer making equipment correctly and help you significantly reduce the chance of losing any of your beer…
+So to make sure that never happens to you… today we are going to look cleaning your gear and also we will discuss how to sanitize beer making equipment correctly and help you significantly reduce the chance of losing any of your beer.

-On top of showing you exactly how to sanitize… I will also share with you the only sanitizer I recommend and use for home brewing….
+On top of showing you exactly how to clean and sanitize; I will also share with you the only cleaning and sanitizing products I use and recommend you do.

 The First Batch is Always Good